1. Watch a movie or TV series that was filmed in Queenstown

 One Lane Bridge (TV Series)

-Recently filmed and set in Queenstown, One Lane Bridge is a local crime drama that follows an ambitious young detective on a murder investigation.
-The six-part series takes a dark, supernatural turn when the detective reawakens a spiritual gift that endangers the case, his career and his life.
-The show will be available to watch on TVNZ on Demand from 20 April 2020.
-View the trailer here.
+Filmed and set in Queenstown, One Lane Bridge is a local crime drama that follows an ambitious young detective on a murder investigation.
+The first season, a six-part series, takes a dark and supernatural turn when the detective reawakens a spiritual gift that endangers the case, his career and his life.
+A second season was released earlier this year and both seasons are available to watch on TVNZ on Demand here.

 Top of the Lake (Season One)

 Top of the Lake follows detective Robin Griffin (Elisabeth Moss) and deals with her investigation of the disappearance of a pregnant 12-year-old girl in the fictional town of Laketop, New Zealand.
 The entire series is shot in Queenstown and Glenorchy, with the dramatic landscapes making the show even more impactful.
 Watch the trailer here.